emilyryu/hugo-academic-site/content/authors/admin/_index.md

   url: https://www.cs.cornell.edu

 # Short bio (displayed in user profile at end of posts)
-bio: UPhD student in Computer Science at Cornell University.
+bio: PhD student in Computer Science at Cornell University.

 # Interests to show in About widget
 interests: